 Mexico’s economic outlook was under a wave of uncertainty when Trump pledged to get rid of the North American Free Trade Agreement (NAFTA) during the campaign of his presidency.
 The new POTUS also threatened to impose a border tax on Mexican-made goods, which sent the Mexican peso to a record low in January.
-Despite the insecurity the Mexican people faced with Trump rhetoric potentially bringing their markets down, Mexican officials have been proactive in securing their nations prosperity and longevity in the global marketplace.
+Despite the insecurity the Mexican people faced with Trump rhetoric potentially bringing their markets down, Mexican officials have been proactive in securing the prosperity and longevity of their nation in the global marketplace.
 Here is what Mexico has been up to recently.

 Mexican Trade Deficit Narrows as Exports Increase

 In February of this year, Mexico declared a trade surplus of USD$684 million, the largest surplus they have experienced in almost two years.
 In its 5th consecutive month of expansion, in January, the economy saw a 0.3 percent increase from the previous month.
 This is a better than expected growth figure considering the negative forecasts the country faced after a Trump presidency was to take place.
 Low oil prices drag the economy down in regards to Mexican output from the oil industry, but steady growth in the service and agricultural sectors more than makeup for it.

 Other positive global market trends show that Mexico experienced another increase in factory exports for its 4th consecutive month.
 This surge helped narrow Mexico’s trade deficit with the rest of the world from USD$736 million in January to USD$398 million in February.